ongoing/ongoing-datatrans-bundle/README.md

 ```

 * Alias is requested when user checks out first, plugin will set the alias along with expiration month, expiration year and masked credit card number to extended data
+* By setting PARAM_ALIAS_CC, PARAM_EXPM, PARAM_EXPM datatrans will prefill the checkout form^
-* By setting PARAM_ALIAS_CC, PARAM_EXPM, PARAM_EXPM from first checkout, the bundle will try to execute authorization and settlement in one request (alias/token payment).
+* By additionally setting Parameter::PARAM_ACCOUNT_ON_FILE to "yes", the bundle will try to execute authorization and settlement in one request (alias/token payment).
 * For more information on alias payment, checkout [datatrans technical reference](https://pilot.datatrans.biz/showcase/doc/XML_Authorisation.pdf)
 * Typically alias could be set in a form listener which decides to add it on underlying data, or on form initialization like in the example above
+* For retrieving masked cc number, option uppReturnMaskedCC has to be set to yes under transaction_parameters

 ## License